 “Yes sir.”
-Jarred and I replied in dishonest unison, excluding Sloane from the age census.
+I replied dishonestly, excluding Sloane from the age census.

 “Okay, well I just wanted to let you know that it’s dangerous to be surfing this late… No one does it…” He waited for our reply, but continued, “There was a shark attack earlier today at Drakes Estero…” We still didn’t care.
 “Will one of you be standing on the beach… Ya know?
 Just in case?”

 He finally realized he was beating a dead horse, so he wished us a safe night and was on his way.
 Although, I admit it was comforting to know that the first responders knew we were here and what we were doing.
 After we were done warming our suits on the dash, we headed down the stairs to the beach.
 I popped open the champagne and since we couldn’t bring it into the ocean, we sat on the beach and drank it.
 We had our “Cook’s” celebration early, which included a classic rock dance party featuring Men at Work and Eagles.

 The whole time though we kept wondering about an odd object about a football field away, and even with our eyes adjusting to the darkness, we could not tell what this thing was… At first, Sloane thought it might be a person walking, but it was too short.
 Or maybe it was just a reflection of something, and the ocean’s motion was the reason that we believed it to be alive. . .
 I couldn’t see it well because I could only find one contact lens, so I just let Sloane do the hypothesizing.

 “Why don’t we go check it out?”
 I suggested, honestly just wanting to be able to see what she could.